b.1847 – d.1908

 Meanwhile Emma had been admitted to Ladbroke Grove Infirmary on 25th May 1907.
 Her nearest relative is recorded as her son Ernest of Leighton Road, Kensal Rise.
 She is discharged from the Infirmary on 18th July and admitted to Claybury Asylum, Essex on 22nd July.

-In 1911, Alice Emma is living with her daughter Alice Rose in Uxbridge Road, Shepherd’s Bush, and they have both reverted to the surname Lee.
+Alice Emma is living with her daughter Alice Rose in Uxbridge Road, Shepherd’s Bush, and they have both reverted to the surname Lee.
 Alice Emma’s occupation is given as ‘Gentlemen’s Tailoress’ and Alice Rose’s is ‘Telephone Operator’.
 Alice Emma continues to describe herself as a widow.
-Although crossed out (so could be an error), the records states that she was married for 10 years and has had two children, one of whom has died.
-No record of a marriage or of the birth of a second child can be found at this time.
+She claims that she was married for 10 years and has had two children, one of whom has died.
+No record of a marriage or of the birth of a second child can be found.

 There is a passenger list recording that a Mrs Alice E Lee, a tailoress of Julien Road, W5. sailed for Melbourne on 1st October 1930 with the intention of permanently residing in Australia.
 No further records have been found that can be definitively linked to Alice Rose.